-E. 1.
-In addition to any other form of assistance provided, the Department is authorized to pay stipends to eligible relatives and certified volunteers for the sole purpose of acquiring legal representation to initiate guardianship proceedings.

-2. Financial guidelines and other criteria pertaining to eligibility of relatives and certified volunteers applying for a stipend shall be established by rules promulgated by the Commission Director.

-F. Reports of the reviews of the administration of psychotropic medications shall be made available to the parent or the courtappointed guardian of a resident of the institutions.
+- E. 1.
+In addition to any other form of assistance provided, the Department is authorized to pay stipends to eligible relatives and certified volunteers for the sole purpose of acquiring legal representation to initiate guardianship proceedings. - 2.
+Financial guidelines and other criteria pertaining to eligibility of relatives and certified volunteers applying for a stipend shall be established by rules promulgated by the Commission. - F. Reports of the reviews of the administration of psychotropic medications shall be made available to the parent or the courtappointed guardian of a resident of the institutions.
 The parent or the court-appointed guardian of a resident of the institution shall have access to all clinical records pertaining to the condition, treatment, training, and education of the resident which are maintained at the institution, or elsewhere, by the Department of Human Services.

-SECTION 8.
+22 SECTION 8.
 AMENDATORY 10 O.S.
 2011, Section 1416, is amended to read as follows:

-Section 1416.
+''' Section 1416.
 A resident at an institution named in Section 1406 of this title is liable for his or her care and treatment.
 This claim of the state for such care and treatment shall constitute a valid indebtedness against said the resident and his or her estate and shall not be barred by any statute of limitations.
 At the death of said the resident this claim shall be allowed and paid as other lawful claims against the estate.
-Persons making application for admission of a mentally retarded person an individual with intellectual disability to said the institution are also liable for the care and treatment of said the resident, provided that such persons are legally obligated to support said the resident.
+Persons making application for admission of a mentally retarded an intellectually disabled person to said the institution are also liable for the care and treatment of said the resident, provided that such persons are legally obligated to support said the resident.
 No person shall be liable for said care and treatment solely on the grounds that said the person has been appointed guardian of said the resident.
-Provided, further, that no admission or detention of a mentally retarded person an individual with intellectual disability in said the institution shall be limited or conditioned in any manner by the financial status or ability to pay of a mentally retarded person an individual with intellectual disability, his or her estate, or any relative.
+Provided, further, that no admission or detention of a mentally retarded an intellectually disabled person in said the institution shall be limited or conditioned in any manner by the financial status or ability to pay of a mentally retarded an intellectually disabled person, his or her estate, or any relative. '''